Docs

 Pre-requisites

-The following example utilizes package system.
-You can also check out our and the to learn more.
+The following example utilizes Spack package system.
+You can also check out our simple Spack tutorial and the official Spack documentation to learn more.

 Spack is pre-installed into /home/spack.